ICWatch: History

 The initial commit to the Git repository of LookingGlass was made on August 23, 2014.
 LookingGlass is a search tool that was built for use in ICWATCH.

 ICWATCH launched on May 6, 2015; on the same day, Transparency Toolkit, the group that created ICWATCH, presented it at the re:publica conference.
 At launch, the database contained information from over 27,000 LinkedIn profiles.

 By mid-May 2015, Transparency Toolkit began receiving requests from individuals to be removed from ICWATCH, including death threats.
 Following the threats as well as distributed denial-of-service attacks made against the site, WikiLeaks began hosting the website and database by the end of May 2015.

 In August 2016 TechCrunch reported that LinkedIn was suing 100 unnamed individuals who had scraped LinkedIn's website, and named ICWATCH as a possible target.

-As of February 2017, the database tracks over 100,000 profiles from LinkedIn, Indeed, and other public sources.
+As of February 2017, the database tracked over 100,000 profiles from LinkedIn, Indeed, and other public sources.

 In November 2022, ICWATCH and other datasets became unavailable on the WikiLeaks website.